My presentation as an engineer started with raising a question for myself, and what I learned from it

 I'm Teraoka, an infrastructure engineer.

-I often see articles online saying, "If you're an engineer, you should speak at these events!"
-But
+I often see articles online saying things like, "Engineers should speak at events!"

 Events attended so far

-So where have you spoken at in the first place?
-We've compiled a list below.
+Where exactly have you spoken before?
+I've compiled a list below.

-You may have actually attended some of them.
+You might have even attended some of these events.

-The materials used in the presentation have been compiled on SpeakerDeck, so please take a look!
+The materials I used in my presentation are all compiled on SpeakerDeck, so please take a look!

 Presentation Materials | SpeakerDeck

-[Osaka] Seminar sponsored by SB Cloud Co., Ltd. “Cloud Utilization Seminar for Practicing Inbound Marketing for Chinese Visitors to Japan”
+[Osaka] SB Cloud Seminar: "Cloud Utilization Seminar for Practical Inbound Marketing to Chinese Visitors to Japan"

 [Osaka] Alibaba Cloud in Osaka #3

-As an MSP, server operation is the most important task, so
+As an MSP (Managed Service Provider), server operation is of paramount importance, so

-I would like to actively use this type of service!
+I definitely want to make use of this type of service!

 [Osaka] Alibaba Cloud in Osaka #3 | connpass